trycourier/courier-react/packages/components/README.md

 ## [Asynchronous Initialization](#async-init)

-To interact with Courier and its components, we have exposed an sdk on `window.courierSdk`.
+To interact with Courier and its components, we have exposed an sdk on `window.courier`.
 Since this sdk initializes asynchronous, you can create and push initialization functions onto an array named `window.courierAsyncInit`.
 When the sdk is ready we will call all the functions on this array.

 Example: